-&lt;sup>25 Contracts with NRCS that must be signed by a grower in order to receive EQIP funds are not considered "legally binding mandates" for the purposes of this Legal Requirement Test, if the only repercussion of violating the contract is not receiving the aforementioned financial incentive (e.g. there is no fine, notice of violation, or other legal penalty levied).
+30 Contracts with NRCS that must be signed by a grower in order to receive EQIP funds are not considered "legally binding mandates" for the purposes of this Legal Requirement Test, if the only repercussion of violating the contract is not receiving the aforementioned financial incentive (e.g. there is no fine, Notice of Violation, or other legal penalty levied).

-26 If Nutrient Management Plans are legally required, but do not require N rate reductions or specify N rate targets that would require reductions, the field passes the Legal Requirement Test because the project activity (reduce N rate) is not specifically required.
+If Nutrient Management Plans are legally required, but do not require N rate reductions or specify N rate targets that would require reductions, the field passes the Legal Requirement Test because the project activity (reduce N rate) is not specifically required.
 Verification bodies shall evaluate such plans and use their professional judgment to make a determination.